fedhere/UInotebooks/docker_installation_instructions.md

-**NOTE: even if you cannot get this far due to installation issues, make sure you download both the docker image and the docker software so we do not run into issues with slow wireless tomorrow **
+**NOTE: even if you cannot get this far due to installation issues, make sure you download both the docker image and the docker software so we do not run into issues with slow wireless tomorrow: step 1 and 4**

-## Registering for an account on dockerhub
+## 1 Registering for an account on dockerhub
 - Go to https://hub.docker.com and register yourself (you can use any username and email address that you wish)
 - Login to https://hub.docker.com

-## Installing Docker and docker-compose
+## 2 Installing Docker and docker-compose
 **Mac Users**:
 - Download and Install: https://download.docker.com/mac/stable/Docker.dmg